Google Pixel 2016

 Comparison, online available, Medium, Date: 10/18/2016

-Source: Mobile Syrup English EN→zh-CN Archive.org version
+Source: Mobile Syrup EN→zh-CN Archive.org version

 With the Pixel, Google is making a clear grab for the high-end smartphone market, with its sights set directly on the iPhone and to a lesser extent, high-end Android handsets from manufacturers like Samsung and LG.
 The included transfer cables, which allow users to easily transfer data from an iOS devices running iOS 8 or higher, directly to the Pixel, is yet another example of Google’s overarching goal with the new direction of its hardware division.